GraphiteEditor/Graphite/frontend/README.md

 ## npm ecosystem packages: `package.json`

 While we don't use Node.js as a JS-based server, we do have to rely on its wide ecosystem of packages for our build system toolchain.
 If you're just getting started, make sure to install the latest LTS copy of Node.js and then run `cd frontend && npm install` to install these packages on your system.
 Our project's philosophy on third-party packages is to keep our dependency tree as light as possible, so adding anything new to our `package.json` should have overwhelming justification.
-Most of the packages are just development tooling (TypeScript, Webpack, ESLint, Prettier, wasm-pack, and [Sass](https://sass-lang.com/)) that run in your console during the build process.
+Most of the packages are just development tooling (TypeScript, Vite, ESLint, Prettier, wasm-pack, and [Sass](https://sass-lang.com/)) that run in your console during the build process.

 ## npm package installed versions: `package-lock.json`